Political Science, M.A.

 The M.A. program consists of two independent streams of study: the major research paper stream, and the thesis stream.
 In consultation with the Graduate Chair/their advisor, students are expected to select either the major research paper or thesis stream by December of their first year of study.
 The main purpose of the major research paper stream is to enhance the student’s understanding of the discipline of Political Science and their chosen sub-fields.
 The thesis-based stream is to provide students with a deep understanding of Political Science and to develop their research skills to a level that allows them to explore a chosen topic in depth.

-The major research paper stream of the M.A in Political Studies consists of course work and a research paper.
-Students in the major research paper stream must complete a minimum of 18 credit hours at the 7000 level in Political Studies.
-In some cases, and with written permission from the Department’s Graduate Committee, students may substitute six (6) credit hours of course work at the 7000 level in a related discipline or may be permitted to take six (6) credit hours at the 4000 level in Political Studies.
+The major research paper stream of the M.A in Political Science consists of course work and a research paper.
+Students in the major research paper stream must complete a minimum of 18 credit hours at the 7000 level in Political Science.
+In some cases, and with written permission from the Department’s Graduate Committee, students may substitute six (6) credit hours of course work at the 7000 level in a related discipline or may be permitted to take six (6) credit hours at the 4000 level in Political Science.
 Includes 3 credits of Research Methods, and 3 credits in The Study of Politics.
 The Major Research Paper (MRP) normally is 6,000-8,000 words in length (25-30 pages; max 40).
-Final paper is assessed by the MRP advisor and a second reader.
+The final paper is assessed by the MRP advisor and a second reader.
 Must achieve a minimum grade of B to pass.

 Expected Time to Graduate: 2 years (Thesis-based) 1 year (Course-based).